-At a glance, the Wild Country Friends seem to be a copy of the classic Black Diamond C4s, but Wild Country as made some tweaks that give these cams arguably superior to the BDs depending on your preferences, most importantly being a slightly more significant range and lighter weight.
+At a glance, the Wild Country Friends seem to be a copy of the classic Black Diamond C4s, but Wild Country has made some tweaks that make these cams arguably superior to the BDs depending on your preferences, most importantly being a slightly more significant range and lighter weight.

-The Friends have slightly wider head than the Camalots due to where the ends of the axles stick out about a millimeter farther than the Camalots.
-The lobes are slightly wider than the C4s, Black Diamond Camalot Ultralights, and the DMM Dragon Cams.
-While this makes it more difficult to fit in pockets and pin scars, it also disperses energy over a wider area and makes these cams better for softer rock, like the sandstone found in Indian Creek.
+The Friends have slightly wider heads than Camalots due to where the ends of the axles stick out about a millimeter farther than the Camalots.
+The lobes are slightly wider than other comparable options such as those made by DMM or BD.
+While this makes them more difficult to fit in pockets and pin scars, it also disperses energy over a wider area and makes these cams better for softer rock, like the sandstone found in Indian Creek.

 Many of the same features that make Black Diamond C4s durable are also present in the Friends.
 A strong steel cable that makes up the stem and thumb loop is encased in durable plastic.
 The burly trigger wires appear to be just as easily replaceable as the ones on the BD cams.
 The one concern of our testers is the extendable Dyneema sling, which doesn't seem as durable as the sling on the Black Diamond C4s.

-The addition of a thumb loop on the Friends is a boon to aid climbers, offering an easy place to clip aiders, daisies or fifi into, and our testers generally prefer these to cams like the DMM Dragon Cams or the Metolius Ultralight Mastercams, which don't have thumb loops.
+The addition of a thumb loop on the Friends is a boon to aid climbers, offering an easy place to clip aiders, daisies or fifi into, and our testers generally prefer these to cams that lack a thumb loop, as they require you to clip in lower every time.
 Regarding pin scars, holes, pockets and other strange placements, the Friends wider head width and more rigid stems can't compete with the versatile Totem Cams, our Top Pick for Aid Climbing.

 Again, these cams put the pressure on the Black Diamond supremacy, even at the price point.
-A gold Friend will run you $74.95, same as a Gold C4, but the smaller sizes are about $4 more than, the smaller C4 sizes.
 These cams are durable workhorses, and if you can find a place to replace the Dyneema slings when they become worn, they should stay on your rack for a long time.

-The Wild Country Friends seemed like an upgraded version of the Black Diamond C4, improving on the weight savings without jacking up the price.
-Though they aren't (as of yet) available in as many sizes as the BD or DMM Dragon Cams, they're a great choice for the backbone of your rack.
+The Wild Country Friends seem like an upgraded version of the Black Diamond C4, improving on the weight savings without jacking up the price.
+Though they aren't (as of yet) available in as many sizes as the BD, they're a great choice for the backbone of your rack.